 This year’s application opened January 10th and will close February 3, 2017.
 Public and public charter school corporations are eligible to apply if they have not already been the recipient of a previous Digital Learning Grant (2015, 2016), or have a currently active Innovation Planning Grant (IPG).
 Download complete ineligible list: Ineligible2017.pdf

-This year’s application will open January 16 and close February 6, 2015.
-Public and public charter school corporations are eligible to apply if they have not been the recipient of a previous Digital Learning Grant, Imagining and Creating Grant, or Classroom Innovation Grant.
-Applicants who are successful with the online application will be invited to participate in the second step of the evaluation process, the proposal pitch.
+Applicants who are successful with the online application will be invited to Indianapolis to participate in the second step of the evaluation process, the proposal pitch.
 In the pitch, district teams of up to four members have ten minutes to present their proposal, and then respond to ten minutes of questions and discussion with the scoring panel.
-Pitch days are scheduled for March 3-4, 2015.
+Pitch days are scheduled for March 2 & 3, 2017.

 |In last year's application we only asked for money to buy devices.
 Is that why we didn't get the grant?|

 |An application like this raises questions of balance as well as sustainability.
 You don't have to include budget items for professional development, leadership, and infrastructure, but if your application doesn't make it clear that your district is also addressing these issues, you are not a good candidate for money to purchase hardware.
 An application that devotes the entire budget to hardware also has the burden of proving that the district has a plan to maintain and refresh these devices without future grant dollars.|